Critical Thinking is the art of thinking about thinking while thinking in order to make thinking better.

 a.
 Creates meaning

 b.
-Making sense of the events of our lives, sorting events into named categories, finding patterns for us
+Making sense of the events of our lives, this function sorts events into named categories and finds patterns for us to relate to.

 b.
 Continually tells us: this is what this is worth getting

 What three things is our mind continually communicating to us?

 1) What is going on in our life.

 2) Feelings- positive or negative about those events.

 3) Things to pursue where to put our energy (in light of 1 and 2.)

 There is an intimate, dynamic interrelation between thinking, feeling and wanting.

 Whenever you are reasoning, you are trying to accomplish some purpose, within a point of view, using concepts or ideas.
 You are focused on some questions, issue, or problem, using information to come to conclusions, based on assumptions, all of which have implications.